 Fill with ice, and shake well.

 - Be sure to choose a premium rum for this cocktail because the drink's light flavors will not mask any impurities in the spirit.
 You want to enhance the fruits with the rum, not bring them down.

 - Likewise, it's best to invest a little more money into a quality triple sec.
 Many of the cheapest options are too syrupy or have an artificial orange flavor that will not work well in this drink.
 Besides that, triple sec is one of the most used liqueurs in the bar and an upgrade will improve all of your daiquiris and margaritas.

-- Fresh lime juice is highly recommended to create the best tasting beachcomber.
-On average, you should get enough juice from one lime for a single drink.
+- Fresh lime juice is highly recommended to create the best-tasting beachcomber.
+You should get enough juice from one lime for one or two drinks.

 - Serving the beachcomber in a chilled glass will keep the drink colder to the very last sip.

 The beachcomber is such a popular cocktail that it has been remade many times over the years.
 Beyond the frozen cocktail option, there are other flavors that you can add to the drink.

 - One frozen version of this drink uses 2 ounces light rum, 3/4 ounce each triple sec and lime juice, and 2 dashes of maraschino liqueur.
 Blend it with 1 cup of ice and 1/4 teaspoon simple syrup if desired.